lucee/lucee-docs/docs/03.reference/01.functions/htmleditformat/function.md

 ---

-Replaces special characters in a string with their HTML-escaped equivalents.   [version] HTML version to use. currently ignored.
+Replaces special characters in a string with their HTML-escaped equivalents.   [version] HTML version to use is currently ignored.

 -1: The latest implementation of HTML